yellowstonepark/marblechess/things to do.md

 There must be 32 or less chess pieces on the chessboard.
 Stalemate is when you or your opponent cannot make any moves that are allowed (legal Moves.)
+A piece may not move if it were to move, the king would be in check.

 ## Special Moves